gem/oq-engine/doc/oq-commands.md

   -d ., --export-dir .  export directory
 ```

-The list of available exports can be extracted with the `oq info --exports`
+The list of available exports (i.e. the datastore keys and the available export
+formats) can be extracted with the `oq info --exports`
 command; at the moment (engine 2.6) there are 52 exporters defined, but
 this number changes at each version: